wikimedia/operations-software-censorship-monitoring/README.md

 [From https://ioda.caida.org/]

 Queries IODA's API and returns internet outage data as per IODA.
-An internet outage -- as defined by IODA but not made available in the API -- is an event where there is a transition from `normal` to `warning` or `critical` levels in the measurement time frame.
+An internet outage -- as defined by IODA but not made available in their API -- is an event where there is a transition from `normal` to `warning` or `critical` levels in the measurement time frame.

 ## RIPE